Volunteer

 Ambassador Area: Legislation and Advocacy

-Bio: I am Greg Josephs.
+I am Greg Josephs.
 I’ve been living with MG for 21 years, with hundreds of stories to share.
-After growing up in the great state of New Jersey, I earned two degrees from Syracuse University in Mass Communications; since that was in the early 80’s, and communication has changed enormously since then, I’ve asked for a refund, but to no avail.
+After growing up in the great state of New Jersey, I earned two degrees from Syracuse University in mass communications; since that was in the early ’80’s, and communication has changed enormously since then, I’ve asked for a refund, but to no avail.
 I’m married to another SU grad, Maria, and I have three grown, marvelous kids and a very lazy beagle.
 In in 2010, I was declared legally disabled.
 Since then, I spend my days with self-care (moderate exercise, meditation, eating right), gardening (mostly vegetables) and fishing.
 Napping, too.
 The “silver lining” with MG is my personal perspective has changed such that the smallest detail is important… as my daughter said recently in a card, I am Older than Dirt, But Thank Heaven I Am Above It.
 I’m an MGFA Ambassador because I care about the vision of “A World Without Myasthenia Gravis.”

 Ambassador: Priscilla Forrester